giellalt/lang-olo/olo.md

-We describe here how abbreviations are in Livvi are read out, e.g. for text-to-speech systems.
+We describe here how abbreviations are in Livvi Karelian are read out, e.g. for text-to-speech systems.

 For example: